Ofsted: Past, Present and the Future

 Teachers need to enthuse learners and harness curiosity as a driver for learning.
 The content needs to be relevant, engaging, challenging and significant, not dry and abstract.
 Key concepts need to be framed, explored and contextualised.

 Learners need to understand the importance of the content they are learning and develop the agency to take action.
-In short, a school could have the most coherent, well-sequenced, balanced curriculum in the world on paper, but there is no guarantee that pupils will learn anything meaningful and lasting as a result.
+In short, a school could have the most coherent, well-sequenced, balanced curriculum in the world on paper, but there is no guarantee that learners will learn anything meaningful and lasting as a result.

 Is there a risk that this focus on carefully sequenced content knowledge could be interpreted as being in support of a very narrow and scripted education?
 Could a homogenised approach be adopted with the goal of remembering ‘the best that has been thought and said’?